-The Race & Pedagogy Institute presents a series of online discussions for the Puget Sound community and our neighbors, allowing for courageous conversations about race, supported by the expertise and guidance of Race & Pedagogy Institute leaders.
+Throughout summer 2020, The Race & Pedagogy Institute presented a series of online discussions for the Puget Sound community and our neighbors, allowing for courageous conversations about race, supported by the expertise and guidance of Race & Pedagogy Institute leaders.

 Read a report on the Race Matters: Continuing the Conversation Summer Series, composed by the Research Methods in African American Studies fall 2020 course.